 Praying where we’re at teaches kids that no matter what we’re going through, God is near.
 He wants us to acknowledge Him and seek Him and praise Him through it all.

 Use Resources on Prayer to Help You

-I always tell my kids, we don’t need to reinvent the wheel.
+I always tell my kids we don’t need to reinvent the wheel.
 If someone creates something that helps us, we should use it.
-God created us to all have special giftings for this specific reason!
+God created all of us to have special giftings for this specific reason!

 I’ll list some of our favorite prayer resources below, but for now, just know that using a tool isn’t a cop-out.
 It’s a wise use of time, energy, and creativity!

 The only word of caution I would give you is to be careful about resources that restrict you.
 Pre-written prayers may give you ideas sometimes, but the temptation to read them without the words being from your heart is just too great.

 Instead, look for prayer resources that offer prompts or prayer points.
 You might also look for Bible studies that teach you how to pray or encourage you to dig deeper.